Zebedeu/elizama/readme.txt

 == Description ==

-The perfect theme for your Blog.
-Simple, beautiful and awesome in every resolution.
-Ready for responsive, with multiple custom options in the Administration Panel to make this Theme your definitive ally for your daily blog.
+The perfect built on Twitter Bootstrap v4.1 with  theme options that let  you create stunning blogs and websites..
+Crispy, beautiful and awesome in every resolution.
+Ready for responsive.

+== Features ==

+This theme supports only 1 level.

 == Installation ==